 Sign up Now

-From Monday 3rd October, we are now recruiting volunteers for the Tall Ships Races event.
+We are recruiting volunteers for the Tall Ships Races 2023 event.
 Anyone can apply and no previous experience is necessary.
 In line with our VOLUNTEER POLICY, applicants will be assigned based on their suitability to perform a particular role.

 Sail Training International / VIP Liaison